clickly-labs/clickly-labs.github.io/README.md

 # Clickly Labs (Pages)

-Blog with thoughts brought from the future to innovate the present.
+Blog with future thoughts to innovate the present.

 Brought to you with ♡ from the [Clickly Team](https://clickly.co)